microsoft/react-native-code-push/README.md

 * __CodePush.SyncStatus.UPDATE_IGNORED__ *(5)* - The app has an optional update, which the end user chose to ignore.
 (This is only applicable when the `updateDialog` is used)
 * __CodePush.SyncStatus.UPDATE_INSTALLED__ *(6)* - An available update has been installed and will be run either immediately after the `syncStatusChangedCallback` function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.
 * __CodePush.SyncStatus.UNKNOWN_ERROR__ *(-1)* - The sync operation encountered an unknown error.

+### Objective-C API Reference (iOS)

+The Objective-C API is made available by importing the `CodePush.h` header into your `AppDelegate.m` file, and consists of a single public class named `CodePush`.

+#### CodePush

+Contains static methods for retreiving the `NSURL` that represents the most recent JavaScript bundle file, and can be passed to the `RCTRootView`'s `initWithBundleURL` method when bootstrapping your app in the `AppDelegate.m` file.

+The `CodePush` class' methods can be thought of as composite resolvers which always load the appropriate bundle, in order to accomodate the following scenarios:

+1. When an end-user installs your app from the store (e.g. `1.0.0`), they will get the JS bundle that is contained within the binary.
+This is the behavior you would get without using CodePush, but we make sure it doesn't break :)

+2. As soon as you begin releasing CodePush updates, your end-users will get the JS bundle that represents the latest release for the configured deployment.
+This is the behavior that allows you to iterate beyond what you shipped to the store.

+3. As soon as you release an update to the app store (e.g. `1.1.0`), and your end-users update it, they will once again get the JS bundle that is contained within the binary.
+This behavior ensures that CodePush updates that targetted a previous app store version aren't used (since we don't know it they would work), and your end-users always have a working version of your app.

+4. Repeat #2 and #3 as the CodePush releases and app store releases continue on into infinity (and beyond?)

+Because of this behavior, you can safely deploy updates to both the app store(s) and CodePush as neccesary, and rest assured that your end-users will always get the most recent version.

+##### Methods

+- __(NSURL \*)bundleURL__ - Returns the most recent JS bundle `NSURL` as described above.
+This method assumes that the name of the JS bundle contained within your app binary is `main.jsbundle`.

+- __(NSURL \*)bundleURLForResource:(NSString \*)resourceName__ - Equivalent to the `bundleURL` method, but also allows customizing the name of the JS bundle that is looked for within the app binary.
+This is useful if you aren't naming this file `main` (which is the default convention).
+This method assumes that the JS bundle's extension is `*.jsbundle`.

+- __(NSURL \*)bundleURLForResource:(NSString \*)resourceName withExtension:(NSString \*)resourceExtension__: Equivalent to the `bundleURLForResource:` method, but also allows customizing the extension used by the JS bundle that is looked for within the app binary.
+This is useful if you aren't naming this file `*.jsbundle` (which is the default convention).

+### Java API Reference (Android)

+The Java API is made available by importing the `com.microsoft.codepush.react.CodePush` class into your `MainActivity.java` file, and consists of a single public class named `CodePush`.

+#### CodePush

+Constructs the CodePush client runtime and includes methods for integrating CodePush into your app's `ReactInstanceManager`.

+##### Constructors

+- __CodePush(String deploymentKey, Activity mainActivity)__ - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
+The `mainActivity` parameter should always be set to `this` when configuring your `ReactInstanceManager` inside the `MainActivity` class.

+##### Methods

+- __getBundleUrl(String bundleName)__ - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (e.g. `index.android.bundle`).
+This method has the same resolution behavior as the Objective-C equivalent described above.

+- __getReactPackage()__ - Returns a `ReactPackage` object that should be added to your `ReactInstanceManager` via its `addPackage` method.
+Without this, the `react-native-code-push` JS module won't be available to your script.